GerHobbelt/pdiff/README.md

 See the GNU General Public License for more details in the file gpl.txt.

 ## Build Instructions

 1. Download cross platform make from http://www.cmake.org
 2. Download freeimage from https://sourceforge.net/projects/freeimage
 3. Edit CMakeLists.txt to tell it where to find your free image build
-4. Type mkdir build; cd build
+4. Type `mkdir build; cd build`
-5. Type cmake ..
+5. Type `cmake ..`
-6. Type make .
+6. Type `make .` (or on Windows systems cmake makes a Visual Studio Project file)
-7. To build clean, rm -Rf build and start again
+7. To build clean, `rm -Rf build` and start again

+Note: to specify the install directory, use `make install DESTDIR="/home/me/mydist"`

 ## Usage